 - To conserve electricity, exterior marquee and decorative lights are turned off at all outdoor food trailers all day until 7 p.m.

-For the 2018 Marin County Fair, we partnered with Marin-based company ExtraFood.org.
+Since 2018 the Marin County Fair has partnered with Marin-based company ExtraFood.org.
 Tons upon tons of healthy, fresh food are thrown into landfills in Marin, creating an enormous environmental problem.
 Yet one in five Marin County residents worry about where their next meal is coming from.
 There is enough healthy food for all in Marin, but there has been a critical, missing link between those who have it and those who need it.
 ExtraFood fills that gap.

 The Fair partnered with ExtraFood staff to locate food donations that match their partners’ needs — fresh produce, prepared food, dairy, eggs, meat, packaged goods, and baked goods.
 Volunteers picked up and delivered the food to communities in need focusing on the areas of greatest need, especially the "food deserts" of the Canal, Marin City, and West Marin, where residents lack access to healthy, fresh, affordable food.

 On the last day of the Fair, food vendors donated their “leftovers” to be collected by ExtraFood.
 Leftovers were stored in the catering refrigerator, collected, and disseminated to families in need throughout Marin County.
 ExtraFood.org picked up 880 pounds of excess fresh food from our Fair food vendors and delivered it to nonprofits serving Marin’s most vulnerable children, adults, and families, addressing the critical issues of hunger, wasted food, and global warming.

 List of the food collected from Fair vendors: